peter-evans/create-pull-request/README.md

 create-pull-request/patch-394710b
 ```

 Alternatively, branches can be suffixed with a timestamp by setting the environment variable `BRANCH_SUFFIX` to the value `timestamp`.
-This option may be necessary if multiple pull requests will be created during the execution of a workflow.
+This option must be used if multiple pull requests will be created during the execution of a workflow.

 e.g.
 ```